 This was aided by the admission of girls, from 1975.
 Around this time, too, it became apparent that neither the Direct Grant System nor the supply of pupils via the local authority would continue.
 The Governors decided to amalgamate with King Henry VIII School to form Coventry School with Mr R Cook as Director of the two schools.

-Under the Headships of Mr M W Barker, 1977-1991, Dr S Nuttall, 1991-2006 and Mr J W Watson, 2006- present, the School has continued to flourish.
-Bablake is represented at the Edinburgh Fringe every year, academic results are exceptional and many departments are broadening their students' experiences with extra opportunities and regular trips at home and abroad.
+Under the Headships of Mr M W Barker, 1977-1991, Dr S Nuttall, 1991-2006, Mr J W Watson, 2006-2019, and Mr A M Wright, 2019-present, the School has continued to flourish.
+Academic results are exceptional and many departments are broadening their students' experiences with extra opportunities and regular trips at home and abroad.

 You may be interested in watching 2 videos produced by Mark Birtles in 1984, for a buildings appeal, to see how the site has developed: view part 1 and part 2.
 For those who attended Bablake since the advent of the EDM, Junior School, turning circle et al, the videos will be most enlightening too.